FalconSlayer51/TaskApp/README.md

 - Dashboard KPIs and charts for the **selected** workspace
 - Light / dark / system theme (saved in the browser)
 - Named sidebar on desktop; bottom tabs on phones
+- Workspace-scoped data refreshes about every 15 seconds (and on tab focus) for collaboration

 ## How sharing works